White-On/linkify_obsidian/README.md

 - Identifies potential connections between notes based on keywords or titles.
 - Creates backlinks between related notes, enhancing your note organization and knowledge management.
 - Saves time by automating the backlink creation process.
+- Try to create backlinks with acronyms depending of your notes names

 ## Prerequisites